Grants Management Branch

 Kentucky Victim Assistance e-Newsletter

 Click on the link above to read our newsletter for Kentucky Victim Assistance Providers!
 This new initiative is designed with careful attention to the needs of Victim’s of Crime Act and Violence Against Women Act subgrantees.
 We see this as an opportunity to share resource information, successful subgrantee milestones, and upcoming events, workshops, and trainings.
-Please check back here around October for the next installment, and send us your events and information for inclusion!
+Please check back here for the next installment, and send us your events and information for inclusion!

 Please select the link above to view the GMB Policy and Procedures Manual.